 DON’T MORTGAGE YOUR FUTURE.

 At the Film Connection, we don’t believe you should take on loads of debt trying to afford as muc as $50,000 to even $100,000 in tuition.
 That’s the budget of some independent feature films!

-The Film Connection puts you to work in a real production studio, pays for your books and supplemental materials, keeps you trained under the watchful eye of a mentor, helps you write a screenplay, and enables you to film proof of concept sequences so that when you show your idea to an agent they can clearly see what you’re talking about.
-All this for under 10k.
-That’s right.
-One tenth of the amount of money that other film schools want.
-We roll deep like that.
+The Film Connection puts you to work in a real production studio, pays for your books and supplemental materials, gets you trained under the watchful eye of a mentor, helps you write a screenplay, and enables you to film proof-of-concept sequences so that when you show your idea to an agent, he/she can clearly see what you’re talking about.

-Those other film schools don’t help you connect, don’t help you gain experience and don’t prepare you for the real world.
+Classroom instruction alone can’t help you connect, can’t help you gain experience, and don’t can’t fully prepare you for the real world.
 The Film Connection does.
-The Film Connection makes sure you’re able to really become the filmmaker you want to be.
+The Film Connection makes sure you’re really able to become the filmmaker you want to be.

-In The Film Connection you’ll only be learning from people who know what they’re doing.
+With The Film Connection, you’ll only be learning from people who know what they’re doing.
 You’ll only be learning from working professionals.
-That puts us a cut above the rest.